 As an established professional writing agency, we’ve gotten hiring the proper copywriters down to a science and know what red flags to avoid.

-Investing and Finance Blog Writer Needed
+Investing and Finance Blog Article Writers Needed

 Then, describe the position further in your job listing.

-Not looking at the candidate’s CV
+Not Looking at the CV

-The last thing you look at (if you look at it at all) when hiring blog writers is probably their CV.
+The last thing you look at (if you look at it at all) when hiring blog article writers is probably their CV.

-Though samples are excellent gauges for the writing abilities and style of the applicant, they don’t clearly lay out their achievements and capabilities.
+Though samples are excellent gauges for the writing abilities and style of the applicant, they don’t lay out their achievements and capabilities.

 You should request a CV in your job posting and make it a requirement for the final round of applicants.

-Writers are writers for a reason, they are fantastic with words which means a lot of times, they’ll have a perfectly worded CV, resume, cover letter, and application.
+Writers are writers for a reason; they are fantastic with words which means a lot of times, they’ll have a perfectly worded CV, resume, cover letter, and application.

 Look for quantity and quality when looking at a blog writer’s experience.